What is Post-Exposure Prophylaxis?

 To be effective, PEP must begin as soon as possible, but always within 72 hours of exposure.
 Your healthcare provider will consider whether PEP is right for you based on how you might have been exposed and whether you know if the person whose fluids you were exposed to might be HIV-positive.
 You will be asked to return for more HIV testing at 4 to 6 weeks, 3 months, and 6 months after the potential exposure to HIV.
 (Talk to your healthcare provider about the recommended follow-up schedule for you.)

-For more information, see the Center for Disease Control and Prevention’s (CDC’s) Updated (2013) U.S. Public Health Service Guidelines for the Management of Occupational Exposures to Human Immunodeficiency Virus and Recommendations for Postexposure Prophylaxis (oPEP) or Nonoccupational Postexposure Prophylaxis (nPEP) Guidelines.
+For more information, see the Updated (2013) U.S. Public Health Service Guidelines for the Management of Occupational Exposures to Human Immunodeficiency Virus and Recommendations for Postexposure Prophylaxis (oPEP) or Nonoccupational Postexposure Prophylaxis (nPEP) Guidelines.

 Where Can I Get Pep?